Barrister–at–Law Entrance Examination

 Results and Acceptance of Offers

-Offer of places on the degree course must be accepted in accordance with the timeframe laid down by King’s Inns.
-Such candidates will be required to submit an acceptance form and the appropriate fee within a specified period.
+Offer of places on the degree Barrister–at–Law professional course must be accepted in accordance with the timeframe laid down by King’s Inns.
+Such candidates will be required to submit an acceptance form and the appropriate tuition fee within a specified period.
+There is no cap on the amount of people who can be accepted on the degree of Barrister–at–Law professional course each year.